What Business Owners Can And Can’t Do: Google Review Policy

 In short: Don’t pay for fake Google reviews.

-Quick fixes never work, and they aren’t even necessary when getting Google reviews from your actual customers is easier than you think (more on this in just a moment).
+Quick fixes never work, and they aren’t even necessary when setting up Google reviews for your business and getting them on autopilot is easier than you think (more on this in just a moment).

 2) You Can’t Ask For Positive Google Reviews

-Similar to how it’s not allowed to pay for fake Google reviews, business owners are not allowed to only ask real customers for positive reviews.
+Similar to how it’s not allowed to pay for fake Google reviews, business owners are not allowed to filter their customers and only ask happy customers for positive reviews, while not offering unhappy customers the same option.

-Google considers this a biased way to collect reviews and therefore an intention to misguide readers and customers.
+This practice is called “review gating”.
+Google considers it a biased way to collect reviews and therefore an intention to misguide potential customers.

 So when asking for customer reviews, it’s important to choose your words carefully, making no mention or suggestion that the customer can or should write only a positive Google review for your business.

-As mentioned above, there is nothing wrong with asking your customers for Google reviews – just make sure to avoid asking for only positive reviews.
+As mentioned above, there is nothing wrong with asking your customers for Google reviews (Google even encourages you to) – just make sure to avoid asking for only positive reviews.

 3) You Can’t Review Your Own Business